-I’m assuming you, the sexy reader reading this, is likely anticipating your first day on the job and haven’t yet worked as a professional developer.
-As a newbie to the world of coding, your peers are likely aware of your skill level which they’ve discerned from your coding interview and previous work experience.
+I’m assuming you are likely anticipating your first day on the job and haven’t yet worked as a professional developer.
+As a newbie to the world of coding, your peers are likely aware of your skill level which they’ve assessed from your coding interview and previous work experience.
 They know you are some level of junior and have their expectations appropriately set.

 At this point, everything is a black box and I’m completely unsure of how different projects are related, why or what the code is supposed to do in many places and in general how the app works.
 That’s ok.